radius-project/radius/docs/contributing/contributing-releases/README.md

 1. After creating the pull request, there should be an automatically-generated release notes comment.
 Create a new release note document in the [release-notes](../../release-notes/) directory.
 Follow the directory's README.md for instructions on how to create a new release note document.
 Include this file in the release version pull request.
 [Example](https://github.com/project-radius/radius/pull/6092/files)

+1. Cherry-pick the release notes into the release branch (see the "Patching" section for details).
+This will ensure that the release notes are included in the release branch.
+[Example](https://github.com/radius-project/radius/pull/6114/files)

 1. Purge the [CDN cache](https://ms.portal.azure.com/#@microsoft.onmicrosoft.com/resource/subscriptions/66d1209e-1382-45d3-99bb-650e6bf63fc0/resourcegroups/assets/providers/Microsoft.Cdn/profiles/Radius/endpoints/radius/overview).
     ```bash
     $ az login